Bladder Cancer Treatment (PDQ®)

 type of cells that become malignant (cancerous):

-Cancer that is confined to the lining of the bladder is called
+Cancer that is in the lining of the bladder is called

 See the following PDQ summaries for more information: